 New stiles will only be considered in exceptional circumstances.

-You should always apply for authorisation before installing a new gate on a public footpath or bridleway.
-Failure to do so could result in enforcement action being taken to remove the structure.
+You should always apply for authorisation before putting in a new gate on a public footpath or bridleway.
+If you don't, it could result in enforcement action being taken to remove the structure.
 If authorised, new gates must not be locked.
 New gates cannot be authorised on restricted byways or byways open to all traffic.

-The landowner or occupier can apply, although they must get consent from all persons that would be affected by the proposal.
-If you live within the Somerset part of Exmoor National Park then applications should be made to the Exmoor National Park Authority.
+The landowner or occupier can apply, although they must get consent from everyone who would be affected by the proposal.
+If you live in the Somerset part of Exmoor National Park, applications should be made to the Exmoor National Park Authority.

-To apply, simply fill in the application form and either return by email or send to the address given on the form.
-Where other people are affected please get them to fill out the consent form and attach this to your application.
-Both forms can be found under Information and resources.
+To apply, simply fill in the application form and either email it to us or send it to the address given on the form.
+Where other people are affected, please get them to fill in the consent form and attach this to your application.
+Both forms are in Information and resources.

-If your application is approved, you will be sent a certificate of authorisation and the new gate will be added as a land charge to the property concerned.
+If your application is approved, we will send you a certificate of authorisation and the new gate will be added as a land charge to the property concerned.

-Once installed, we will inspect the new gate to make sure it is as per your application.
+Once installed, we will inspect the new gate to make sure it conforms to your application.

 Authorisation of gates is covered in the Maintenance and Enforcement Policy under information and resources.

 Where possible, we encourage landowners to seek the most accessible type of structure to reduce inconvenience to members of the public.
 There are several stockproof designs of gates which provide for easy public access.